 The 2nd meeting of the WEND Working Group was held in London, UK, on 21-22 September, under the chairmanship of Captain Jamie McMichael-Phillips (UK).
-29 participants representing RHCs (BSHC, The NHC, USCHC, MBSHC, SWAtHC and MEHDP was located in the Straits of Ma- EAHC), 13 Member States, Regional ENC lacca and Singapore and involved various Coordinating Centres (RENCs) (IC-ENC, government agencies in Indonesia, Malaysia PRIMAR, AusRENC) and two observers Singapore, including Hydrographic attended the meeting.
+29 participants representing RHCs (BSHC, The NHC, USCHC, MBSHC, SWAtHC and lacca and Singapore and involved various Coordinating Centres (RENCs) (IC-ENC, Singapore, including Hydrographic attended the meeting.
 The IHB was represented by Director Mustafa Iptes.
 Assistant of training, awareness and practical support Director Alberto Costa Neves is the secretary.